htefera/TPC-DI_Talend_SQL_Server/README.md

 * Specific rules for the Historical Load and for Incremental Updates
 * Requirements for the execution, timing and reporting of the metrics
 * Methodology for the verification of the resulting data in the data warehouse
 * Disclosure and auditing requirements for the implementation and execution of the workload.

+## Benchmark Overview
+The data model for the TPC-DI benchmark represents a retail brokerage.
+OLTP data is combined with data from additional sources to create the data warehouse